 Explanation: The highest enzyme activity is seen around this temperature.
 It's likely that the enzyme operates at around this temperature in whatever organism it was extracted from.
 At 100 °C, the enzyme doesn't seem to be working at all.
 Probably it was denatured and inactivated by the heat.

-Correct Answer: A. An independent variable
+Correct Answer: D. An independent variable

 Explanation: Independent variables are controlled or determined by the experimenter, in order to figure out what their effects on the dependent variable might be.
 The dependent variable is what's being affected by the experimental treatments.
 It's recorded during the course of the experiment.
 Enzyme activity was the dependent variable in this experiment.
 The control is an experimental treatment used for comparison.
 A test tube without any enzyme in it might serve as the control.
 You really don't want to have any uncontrolled variables in your experiment, because they'll cause experimental error.
 If a student accidentally put more enzyme in one test tube than in another, that would make “enzyme concentration” an uncontrolled variable and mess up the results.

-Correct Answer: D. Eutrophication
+Correct Answer: C. Eutrophication

 Explanation: Eutrophication can happen naturally but is often accelerated and more severe due to human activities.
 Eutrophic lakes can sometimes disappear entirely, becoming filled in by the sediments from dead organisms and bacteria.

-Correct Answer: C. Homologous
+Correct Answer: B. Homologous

 Explanation: Homologous structures are thought to be evidence of evolution because the same basic body plan appears to have been adapted over time to perform different functions.
 Vestigial structures are homologous structures that have lost their use, such as the tiny vestigial tailbone in humans.
 Analogous structures perform the same functions, but aren't actually related.
 The wing of a butterfly and the wing of the bird are examples of analogous structures.